How We’re Handling COVID-19

 - After your pet has been treated, if there is an additional follow-up information that a doctor or veterinary nurse needs to share with you (results, etc), they will call you to discuss these results and any additional recommended treatment or plan.

 Our team has done a great job making our pet parents feel at ease when dropping off their furbabies, and they've made an incredible adjustment to the “new normal” we are experiencing.

-Note: If you’re feeling under the weather, we ask that a friend, neighbor or family member bring your pet to Bond Vet — it’s imperative we protect one another during this time.
+Note: If you’re feeling under the weather, we ask that a friend, neighbor, or family member bring your pet to Bond Vet — it’s imperative we protect one another during this time.
 Our doctors are more than happy to call you with updates.

 At Bond Vet, we always put our team first — their health and wellness is our utmost priority, as we can’t do what we do without taking care of our team.
 It has been truly amazing to see how our team has come together in the clinic everyday, in the face of so much uncertainty.
 We have implemented various coronavirus protocols, from extra cleaning and disinfecting the clinic to incremental hand washing.
 In spite of it all, morale is high, as our team lives and loves to take care of your pets.

 Our clinic teams are working their regularly scheduled hours (pending, of course, if they don’t feel well — they will stay home and have the option to help the team with telehealth).
 As a young business, we are doing what we can (within reason and CDC guidelines) to keep our doors open so we can continue to take care of our team, and in turn, and your pets.
-We’re even finding time to keep things light with a Zoom happy hour — highly recommended for separated teams during this time.

 Embrace Your Pets